Steen Riisgaard: Career

-Biofuels and ‘the bio-based society’
+Biofuels and 'the bio-based society'

-Riisgaard has been vocal in his support for advanced biofuels (for which Novozymes produces the essential enzymes) and called for politicians to support the industry with credit lines and loan guarantees.
+Riisgaard has supported advanced biofuels, for which Novozymes produces the essential enzymes, and called for politicians to support the industry with credit lines and loan guarantees.
 Steen Riisgaard has repeatedly stated that Novozymes would be ready in 2010 with the enzymes necessary to convert agricultural waste to fuel at a price level competitive with gasoline, and on February 16, 2010, he announced that the enzymes were ready.
-According to Steen Riisgaard, biofuels are the first step on the way to a ‘bio-based society’ in which “sugar will be the new oil” and “the basis for an entire new chemicals industry”.
+According to Steen Riisgaard, biofuels are the first step on the way to a 'bio-based society' in which 'sugar will be the new oil' and 'the basis for an entire new chemicals industry'.
 In the bio-based society, traditional oil-based technology, products and infrastructure will be replaced by biotechnology and renewable raw materials input:

 "Riisgaard [...] says he imagines a future in which bio-refineries are dotted around the countryside producing fuels and other chemicals from biomass such as agricultural waste. [...]
 Riisgaard reckons that converting agricultural waste into other chemicals (including fuels) using industrial biotechnology could replace 20-25% of global oil consumption."

 In January 2008, Novozymes announced a partnership with US agriculture giant Cargill to produce acrylic acid from renewable raw materials and in December 2009 the company announced a partnership with Brazilian petrochemical company Braskem to make polypropylene from sugarcane.